Informo/specs/content/information-distribution/source.md

 sub-source's previous user's, and the `event_id` key's value is the ID of the latest event emitted prior to the change.

-This key **must** be used by client implementations to binding the previous user to the new one, considering both as the same entity.
+This key **must** be used by client implementations to bind the previous user to the new one, considering both as the same entity.
 A missing `prev_user` key simply means that the source or sub-source didn't previously use another Matrix account to publish information.